 Please bring your theater resume (list any theater training and/or experience) and headshot.

 Students auditioning for STUDIO should sign up for a second-choice class in our regular registration system in order to guarantee a spot in a class in the event they are not selected for STUDIO.
 Once selections are made, registration fees for regular classes will be applied to the Studio payment structure and adjustments will be communicated to the families directly.
-Early registration deadline for regular session classes is Tuesday, August 22nd.
+Early registration deadline for regular session classes is TBA.

 - $175 per month for 9 months (September through May)